Egg Donation

 Interesting Facts

-June 2023: DSR statistic: 3,205 egg donors are now registered on the DSR, compared to only 1,732 sperm donors.
-The increased number of registered egg donors is because facilities such as Kindbody, Vios, Idaho Center for Reproductive Medicine, Fertility Centers of Illinois, San Diego Fertility Center, and Oregon Reproductive Medicine are regularly writing the DSR into their parent/donor agreements so that connecting can happen right from pregnancy/birth.
+August 2024 DSR statistic: 3,588 egg donors are now registered on the DSR, compared to 1,812 sperm donors.
+The increased number of registered egg donors is because facilities such as Kindbody, Embryo Connections, Egg Donor Solutions, Vios, Idaho Center for Reproductive Medicine, Fertility Centers of Illinois, San Diego Fertility Center, and Oregon Reproductive Medicine are regularly writing the DSR into their parent/donor agreements so that connecting can happen right from pregnancy/birth.